codecapsules-io/codecapsules-docs/docs/tutorials/game-catalogue-with-nodejs-and-mysql.md

 We'll need a place to host our app.

 1. Log in to [Code Capsules](https://codecapsules.io), and create a Team and Space as necessary.
-2. Link [Code Capsules](https://codecapsules.io) to the [GitHub account](https://github.com) repository you created above.
-You can do this by clicking your user name at the top right, and choosing _Edit Profile_.
-Now you can click the _Github_ button to link to a repo.
+2. Link [Code Capsules](https://codecapsules.io) to the [GitHub](https://github.com) repository you created above.
+You can do this by clicking your username at the top right in Code Capsules, and choosing _Edit Profile_.
+Now you can click the _GitHub_ button to link to a repo.
 3. Create a new Capsule, selecting the "Backend" capsule type.
 4. Select the GitHub repository.
 If you are only using the repo for this project, you can leave the _Repo Subpath_ field empty.
 You may need to add your repo to the team repo if you haven't already.
 Click the _Modify Team Repos_ to do so.
 5. Click _Next_, then on the following page, click _Create Capsule_.
+6. You can follow [this in-depth guide](https://codecapsules.io/docs/deployment/how-to-deploy-express-application-to-production/) if you'd like more information on linking to GitHub and creating an express.js Backend Capsule.

 ### Creating a New Data Capsule